 - Additional outbound transfer from Spaces to the Internet: $0.01/GB

-- Regional Availability: At launch, Spaces are available in the NYC3 region.
+- Regional Availability: Spaces are currently available in the NYC3 and AMS3 regions.

 - URL Naming Pattern: